thornxyz/smolurl/README.md

 This will start:

+- The Frontend service on `http://localhost:8080`
 - The API service on `http://localhost:3000`
 - The Redis database
-- The Frontend service on `http://localhost:8080`

-## Frontend Service

-The frontend is built with React and Vite.
-It is containerized and runs on port `8080`.

 ### Access the Frontend